tleyden/tleyden.github.io/source/_posts/2014-11-14-running-cbfs.markdown

 # cbfsclient http://$ip:8484/ upload foo /foo
 ```

 There should be no errors.
-On the `cbs` daemon console, you should see log messages like:
+If you run `fleetctl journal cbfs_node.1.service` again on the CoreOS instance, you should see log messages like:

 ```
 2014/11/14 21:51:43 Recorded myself as an owner of e242ed3bffccdf271b7fbaf34ed72d089537b42f: result=success